-Thousands march in Iran to mourn Raisi on final day of funeral
+Thousands march in Iran to mourn Raisi on final day of funeral rites

 “Given the election is on the way, the days coming will witness the registration of candidacies.
 People of course are circulating names, namely from the conservative camp,” Hashem said.

-During Raisi’s presidency, who was elected in 2021, the country witnessed mass protests, a deepening economic crisis and unprecedented armed exchange with Israel.
+During the presidency of Raisi, who was elected in 2021, the country witnessed mass protests, a deepening economic crisis and unprecedented armed exchange with Israel.

 Before his death, Raisi was also widely expected to succeed Ayatollah Khamenei.